QuentinRa/blog.quentinra.dev/maths/statistics/voc/variables.md

 ex: age, size, score, ...
 ```

-A variable **qualitative** is the other kind of properties.
+A variable **qualitative** (or catégorielles in French)
+is the other kind of properties.
 This include

 * binary : take values like 0 or 1, true or false
 * ordered: sorted like easy < medium < hard